Figure Logo

 If you’ve built up equity in your home, a HELOC with Figure Lending could provide the flexibility you need to finance college.
 Depending on your loan limit, which is determined by the amount of equity you have and other factors such as your credit score, your borrowing needs in the college years could be met by a single loan — without the need to apply for and maintain multiple loans.

-Application for a HELOC with Figure can be made securely and 100% online in minutes3navigates to numbered disclosure.
+Application for a HELOC with Figure can be made securely and 100% online in minutes3navigates to numbered disclaimer.
 So find your rate with Figure today!

 Related articles